 Loanable funds doctrine dates back to the early nineteenth century and was forcefully restated by the Swedish economist Knut Wicksell around the turn of the twentieth (with implications for inflation not pursued here).
 It was repudiated in 1936 by John Maynard Keynes in his General Theory.
 Before that he was merely a leading post-Wicksellian rather than the greatest economist of his and later times.

-Like Keynes, Wicksell recognized that saving and investment have different determining factors, and also thought that households provide most saving.
-Unlike Keynes, he argued that “the” interest rate as opposed to the level of output can adjust to assure macro balance.
+Institutions have evolved since Wicksell and Keynes were writing – the welfare state materialized and international trade expanded.
+Both thought, correctly for their times, that most saving comes from households and most investment is done by business.
+Unlike Keynes, Wicksell argued that “the” interest rate as opposed to the level of output adjusts to assure macro balance.
 If potential investment falls short of saving, then the rate will, maybe with some help from inflation and the central bank, decrease.
-Households will save less and firms seek to invest more.
+Households will save less (and possibly also run up debt to buy into a financial bubble as prior to 2007) and firms seek to invest more.
 The supply of loanable funds will go down and demand up, until the two flows equalize with the interest rate at its “natural” level.

 In New Keynesian thinking, demand for investment can be so weak and the desire to save so strong that the natural rate lies below zero.
 The “distortion” imposed by the zero lower bound short-circuits the adjustment process, leading to calls for central banks to raise their inflation targets to reduce the “real” interest rate (nominal rate minus inflation).
 More straightforward interventions such as restoring American labor’s bargaining power so that rising wages can push up prices from the side of costs, expansionary fiscal policy, or redistributing from the top one percent to households in the bottom half of the income size distribution whose saving rates are negative are apparently impossible for “political” reasons.